hypertokenx/research-notes/ai-evaluation.md

 Useful evaluation therefore examines more than the mean:

-- item difficulty;
+- item difficulty
-- response variability;
+- response variability
-- domain-specific performance;
+- domain-specific performance
-- uncertainty;
+- uncertainty
-- failure modes;
+- failure modes
-- distributional coverage.
+- distributional coverage

 ## 3. Uncertainty Is Part of the Result